 The juice is delicious, sticks my fingers, refreshes.
 Maybe that is what will remain from this road.
 Maybe that is exactly and only thing I should remember.
 The taste of the fruit of a coconut palm and tangled, sticky claws in my matted beard, scratching me for a good night and a good morning.
 For agoodmorningandnight.
 With a sleeping smile in one’s neverending dream.

 Perhaps no love is strong enough to get through the whole life.
 But it seems that we do not have anything else which could withstand life, but love.
 Wieslaw Myśliwski

 I met Vladimir next to his restaurant called Portena.
 When I asked him if he didn’t know where the nearest clinic was, he took off his red apron, closed just a minute earlier opened premises and took me to the doctor.
-The visit, along with medicines, cost the equivalent of three hundred dollars.
+The visit, along with medicines, cost the equivalent of one hundred dollars.
 It turned out that I came at the very last moment, anyway, that’s what the doctor said.
 I got inflammation of the urinary tract, but now, after a few days of resting, generally everything is quite all right.